 How do you verify your identity?

-ACSP’s can manage the process on your behalf, and would effectively complete their own ID checks to be able to submit a verification submission to Companies House.
+ACSP’s can manage the process on your behalf, and would effectively complete their own ID checks to be able to provide a verification submission to Companies House.
 This process would be very similar to option one.

 Only registered ACSPs can verify identities outside of Companies House, so it is paramount that you avoid unregistered third parties.